Header image

 group1 and 2 metals The alkali metals and the metals radium, barium, strontium and calcium from group 2 of the periodic table (the alkaline earth metals) all react violently with water.
 However even a fairly reactive metal like magnesium reacts very slowly with water and it would take days to collect enough hydrogen for a pop test!
 Remember the trends in the reactivity of metals; the metals become more reactive as you descend a group in the periodic table.
 The reason for this is because the metals lose their outer electrons more readily as you descend the group and so their reactivity increases.

-When the metals react with water they are losing their electrons and forming positively charged ions e.g.
+When the metals react with water or oxygen they are losing their valence or outer shell electrons to form positively charged ions called cations e.g.

 Metal - e → metal+